Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: All arc-like continua with terminal points are Julia continua

-Furthermore, choosing $R_k$ large enough ensures that the function $F$ will be close enough to $F_{k-1}$ as to not disturb any of the previous steps of the construction. \item[I3.]
-This is the key step in the construction: we define the domain $U_k$ so that it follows the same structure as the map $g_k$; i.e., the real parts of $U_k$ run across the interval $F^{N_k}([M_{k_*},\widetilde{M}_{k_*}])$ in the same way as the graph of $g_k$ runs over the interval $[0,1]$ (with the identification between the two intervals given by $\phi_{k_*}\circ F^{-N_k}$).
+Furthermore, if $R_k$ is large enough, then the final function $F$ will be close enough to $F_{k-1}$ as to not disturb any of the previous steps of the construction; see~\ref{I2item:closeness}. \item[I3.]
+This is the key step in the construction, where we define the domain $U_k$.
+This domain is chosen to follow the same structure as the map $g_k$: the real parts of $U_k$ run across the interval $F^{N_k}([M_{k_*},\widetilde{M}_{k_*}])$ in the same way as the graph of $g_k$ runs over the interval $[0,1]$.
+(Here the identification between the two intervals given by $\phi_{k_*}\circ F^{-N_k}$).

-More precisely, $U_k$ is a chain of $m_k$ quadrilaterals, one for each complementary interval of $\Omega_k$, placed at the appropriate real parts (see~\ref{I3item:sizeofUk}).
-In~\ref{I3item:Cm} we also choose the arc $C_k$, along with additional arcs connecting these quadrilaterals \ref{I3item:Cj}.
+More precisely, $U_k$ is a chain of $m_k$ Jordan quadrilaterals, one for each complementary interval of $\Omega_k$, placed at the appropriate real parts (see~\ref{I3item:sizeofUk}).
+In~\ref{I3item:Cm} we also choose the arc $C_k$, along with additional arcs connecting the quadrilaterals \ref{I3item:Cj}.
 These arcs are taken sufficiently short to ensure good control over geodesics of $T_k$ running through the domain $U_k$; see~\ref{I3item:Ukhyperbolicdistance} and~\ref{I3item:Ukrealparts}.
-We remark that this is done mainly for convenience in the analysis. \item[I4.]
-We define the opening size $\chi_k$ (and hence complete the choice of the tract $T_k$ and the function $F_k$) and the entry $s(k)$.
-This entry is chosen to ensure that the curve $F^{-1}(x+2\pi i s(k))$, for $x\geq M_k$, runs through the entire decoration $U_k$; see~\ref{I4item:endpoint} and~\ref{I4item:endpiece}.
-Choosing $\chi_k$ sufficiently small ensures that this is possible, as well as that the curve does not enter the part of the central strip $S$ that is to the left of real part $R_{k}$~\ref{I4item:wholegeodesic}.
+We remark that the additional arcs are introduced primarily for convenience in the analysis. \item[I4.]
+We fix the opening size $\chi_k$, which completes the choice of the partial tract $T_k$ and the function $F_k$.
+This means that in the remaining steps, we may use $F_k$ as an approximation of the limiting function $F$, instead of $F_{k-1}$.